sunarch/f_tj_tomjoro-github-io/_posts/2017-02-07-rights-management-api.md

 like one of those things that has been done before.
 Or not?

-The world is not the same, but user and permissions management has little changed over the year.
+The world is not the same, but user and permissions management has little changed over the years.
 Most software either does a custom implementation or they resort to LDAP or ActiveDirectory.

 These traditional services are database driven monstrosities and are not